Guide

 Red flags include offices using fear without specifics, or turning an urgent stabilization visit into pressure for a broad treatment plan before pain and diagnosis are clear.

-Even in urgent situations, the explanation should stay concrete.
+Even in urgent situations, the explanation should stay concrete rather than dramatic, because urgency without clarity is a common mistake on emergency pages.

 What to do next